SAP-samples/abap-cheat-sheets/29_Numeric_Operations.md

 ### Lossless Calculations

 - You can use the `EXACT` operator to verify lossless assignments and calculations.
-- It works for assignments between incompatible data objects, meaning those without matching type specifications.
+- It is suitable for assignments between incompatible data objects, meaning those without matching type specifications.
 - After an assignment with `EXACT`, the target data object will hold a valid value; otherwise, it raises an exception.
 - Forced rounding during an assignment indicates it is not lossless.
 In the context of arithmetic expressions, a lossless calculation is performed.